 Important Things to Note:

 If you are surrendering a cat that is not spayed/neutered and is not current on its vaccines, the minimum cost of care incurred by Ten Lives Club is $296.00

 If you are surrendering a cat that is spayed/neutered but is not current on its vaccines, the minimum cost of care incurred by Ten Lives Club is $166.00

 If you are surrendering a pregnant female, please understand that you are not surrendering one single cat for care.
 TLC will become personally/financially responsible for the litter of kittens so a larger donation for these situations will be requested.

 We can only accept litters of kittens provided that the mother is trapped and spayed if necessary.
 We cannot commit to the continuous intake of kittens from the same female cat with no attempts to spay her.
-TLC does provide low cost spay and neutering services to the public during scheduled clinics.
+Ten Lives Club provides low cost spay and neutering services to the public during scheduled clinics.
 More information on our clinics may be found here.

-If any cat is showing signs of illness or disease, that cat can still be considered for our program, however, an additional donation may be requested to cover the additional cost of care to get that cat healthy and adoptable.
+If any cat is showing signs of illness or injury, that cat may still be considered eligible for our program; however, an additional donation may be requested to cover the added cost of care that will be provided to the cat.

-The fee for a stray cat is a minimum of $85
+The requested fee for a stray cat is $85

-The fee for a pregnant cat is a minimum of $150
+The requested fee for a personal cat is $150